A Hanukkah Story: How Louisville celebrates the Jewish Festival of Lights

 Goy — Yiddish term for a non-Jew.

-Hanukkiyah — eight-branched lampstand which is perhaps better known as a menorah, plural menorot.
+Hanukkiyah — eight-branched lampstand which is similar to a menorah, plural menorot.

 Kosher — foods that conform to strict Jewish dietary laws.